catseye/Funicular/README.markdown

 QEMU emulator can emulate both i386 and SPARC, while the i386 architecture can be emulated by both QEMU and Bochs.

+Worse, Platforms and Architectures are hierarchical, but not in any clean way.
+Amiga Kickstart sits on top of a 680x0 core, and AmigaDOS sits on top of Kickstart.
+The Java platform sits on top of, potentially, many different platforms.
+And so forth.

 So, there are lots of possibilities.
 But, we can stick to certain "defaults" for now; not only because they are "opinionated" (I'd rather use QEMU than Bochs) but also because it makes it a lot simpler.
 Hopefully we'll come up with a sane way to customize all the relationships at some point.

+It is useful to remember that a funicular defines an environment (usually a development environment, with compilers, text editors, and whatever else might help you develop software.)
+So, there can be multiple funiculars with the exact same Platform and Architecture, but outfit differently and providing different development environments.

 ### Images ###